A Blog About Tips For Writing Catchy Jingles For Different Products

 6. Keeping It Simple

-When it comes to writing catchy jingles, keeping it simple is often the best route.
+When writing catchy jingles, keeping it simple is often the best route.
 It can be tempting to cram as much information into one song as possible, but this won’t guarantee a tune that people will remember and hum along to.
 Instead of overcomplicating things with too many ideas, focus on fewer words and phrases that are easy to recall.

 7. Choosing The Right Length